About the Journal

 When a contribution is received, the editorial team will first decide whether it is relevant to the journal’s main focus and scope or to the thematic issue, and is of sufficient academic quality.
 All relevant contributions will then go through one or more rounds of anonymous peer review and editing.
 The journal ensures the full editorial quality of all submissions.
 The author(s) have both the right and duty to approve or reject the proposed changes and amendments presented during manuscript processing.
 Until the manuscript is published, it will be treated with confidentiality by the editorial team in terms of all personal information.

-Directory of Open Access Journals - DOAJ.
+NJCIE is indexed in the Directory of Open Access Journals - DOAJ.
 Crossref.
 Google Scholar.
 Scilit.net.
 WorldWideScience.
-Ranked at level 1 in the Norwegian academic evaluation system (both valid in Norway and Sweden).
+It is ranked at level 1 in the Norwegian academic evaluation system (both valid in Norway and Sweden).
 It is graded in the Finnish academic evaluation system at level 1.
 The journal is also approved in the Danish Bibliometric Research Indicator (BFI) system.